vh-diazr/laparo-smoke-mitigation/README.md

 ### Physical Image Formation Model

-Laparoscopic smoke degradation is modelled via the atmospheric scattering equation:
+Laparoscopic smoke degradation is modelled through the atmospheric scattering equation:

 ```
 f(x,y) = J(x,y) · T(x,y) + A · (1 - T(x,y))
 ```

-where `f(x,y)` is the degraded observation, `J(x,y)` is the latent smoke-free radiance field, `T(x,y) ∈ [0,1]` is the spatially varying transmission map, and `A ∈ ℝ³` is the per-channel ambient light vector.
+where `f(x,y)` is the degraded observation, `J(x,y)` is the smoke-free reflectance field, `T(x,y) ∈ [0,1]` is the spatially varying transmission map, and `A ∈ ℝ³` is the per-channel ambient light vector.
 Smoke-free image recovery is performed by inverting this model given the network estimates `(T̂, Â)`:

 ```
 Ĵ(x,y) = (f(x,y) - Â) / max(T̂(x,y), ε) + Â,   ε = 0.05